Using artisan techniques together with new designs or concepts is nothing more than the future of the textile industry.

 3. Where do you get the inspiration for each fabric or dye?
 Any curiosity that you can tell us about your designs and mainly, the artisan process, is welcome.

 The first thing we do is look for the bases either for the fabrics or for the threads of the tapestries.
-The main characteristics are that they are close, sustainable, durable and as far as possible biodegradable, so that our passage affects the Earth we live on as little as possible.
+The main characteristics are that they are close, sustainable, durable and as far as possible biodegradable, so that our work affects the Earth we live on as little as possible.

 Then comes the process of dyeing, weaving and wicks of yarn, and this is when the longest and most beautiful stage for us begins.
 Everything we use will affect the final product, the type of water, the etching salts, where the plants and roots have grown, the weather … It is wonderful !!!
 With the same dye, we obtain as many shades as we have used fabrics and highlights.
 Although we try to replicate it, we will not get two equal pieces.
 Each fabric is truly unique!